Local limits of random spanning trees in random environment: Preliminaries

 \begin{lemma} Let $M$ be the random MST of the complete graph with $\weight(e) = \omega_e$ where $(\omega_e)_{e \in E}$ are i.i.d.\ uniforms on $[0,1]$.
 Denote by $\deg_M(v)$ the degree of $v$ in $M$, then

 \end{lemma} \begin{proof} Let $p = 5 \log n / n$ and $d = 60 \log n$.
 If $G_{n,p}$ is connected, then no other edges will be added to the MST in the coupling above, and the maximum degree of a vertex in $M$ is bounded by the maximum degree of a vertex in $G_{n,p}$.
-Hence, by Theorem \ref{T:Gnp_connect}
+Hence, by a union bound followed by an application of Theorem~\ref{T:Gnp_connect}

 \end{proof}